Important COVID-19 Travel

 If you are legally permitted to travel abroad, check our advice on your country of destination.
 Some other countries have closed borders, and may further restrict movement or bring in new rules including testing requirements with little warning.

 The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.

 The authorities in the country or territory you are travelling to are responsible for setting and enforcing the rules for entry.
 If you are unclear about any aspect of the entry requirements, or you need further reassurance, you will need to contact the embassy, high commission or consulate of the country or territory you are travelling to.

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-British nationals don’t need a visa to visit Honduras.
+British nationals do not need a visa to visit Honduras.
 You can get a 30 day visit entry stamp on arrival.
 If you wish to extend this you can do so up to a maximum of 90 days by applying at an Immigration Office.

-If you overstay your visa then expect to pay a fine at the Immigration Office when you apply to extend your stay or before departure.
+If you overstay you should expect to pay a fine at the Immigration Office when you apply to extend your stay or before departure.
 For information on which office to go to and how to follow this process contact the National Institute of Migration (Facebook).